tamilselvanarjun/auto-ed/docs/mod1.rst

 4. Visit http://0.0.0.0:5000 to use the tool through your local server.

 We welcome improvements and contributions!
-You can find more details about the underlying package in the DeveloperDocumentation jupyter notebook.
+You can find more details about the underlying package in the `DeveloperDocumentation.ipynb <https://github.com/lindseysbrown/Auto-eD/blob/master/DeveloperDocumentation.ipynb>`__.
 If you would like to contribute to this project, please follow these steps:

 1. Clone the repo